Dorgenbjorn/chopstick-chase/README.md

-# DiningPhilosophers
-A novel solution for the dining philosophers problem.

-git@github.com:Dorgenbjorn/chopstick-chase.git

 # Chopstick Chase
 A novel, fair, and maximally concurrent solution to the Dining Philosophers problem (n=5 or any odd n)